-Evidence (other than controlled substances) may be transported by an ISPFS employee for the purpose of evidence examination, database entry, and/or technical review/technical verification.
+- Evidence (other than controlled substances) may be transported by an ISPFS employee for the purpose of evidence examination, database entry, and/or technical review/technical verification.
 Specific examples would include firearm/toolmark technical verification and peer review, firearm/toolmark test firing (high powered rifles), and creating witness panels for distance determinations.
 Care shall be taken to secure the evidence while in transport.
 Evidence shall not be left in an unattended (locked or unlocked) vehicle for an extended period of time.
 The vehicle and second laboratory facility will be considered an extension of the ISP laboratory for chain of custody purposes.
 The evidence must remain in the possession of the ISPFS employee or in a short-term secured evidence storage area assigned to the ISPFS employee for temporary use.
-For additional evidence transport information see section 17.4.4.13 for Crime Scenes and section 17.4.4.9.7 for Court.
+For additional evidence transport information see section 17.4.4.13 for Crime Scenes and section 17.4.4.9.7 for Court. - 17.4.1.12 Return of evidence without analysis: There are a variety of circumstances that may result in the evidence being returned without analysis even though it has been logged into ILIMS.
+With guidance from the analytical methods, the analyst has the discretion to determine which items of evidence will be analyzed in a case. - If an item of evidence is checked out and opened, a report will be issued describing what was done; all items that are checked out at that time by that analyst associated with that assignment will be listed on that report.
+If the analyst opening the evidence discovers they are not approved to perform the type of analysis that is necessary for that item, the seals, packaging and evidence description will be documented in the case file.
+The item will be assigned to a qualified analyst and the second analyst will issue the report. - If no items in an analyst's possession associated with an assignment are opened, or if the evidence is not checked out, it will be noted in the case record. - Evidence submitted for persons suspected of driving under the influence of alcohol or other intoxicating substances, and qualifying sexual assault kits will not be returned to a submitting agency without examination if the criminal case is resolved and the evidence meets ISPFS policy and analytical methods for examination.
+The analysis for ALS (unless the subject is dead) will be run before the evidence is returned (per IDAPA 39.02.72), qualifying sexual assault kit mandated for analysis by Idaho code will also be run. - 17.4.1.13 Disposal of evidence: - Accident Victim (AV) kits submitted for Alcohol processing and statistical purposes (see 17.4.4.9.4). - 17.4.1.14 Retained evidence: Examples of evidence that may be retained by ISPFS. - Latent and Impression evidence digital images.

-- Return of evidence without analysis: There are a variety of circumstances 17.4.1.12 that may result in the evidence being returned without analysis even though it has been logged into ILIMS.
-With guidance from the analytical methods, the analyst has the discretion to determine which items of evidence will be analyzed in a case.
-If an item of evidence is checked out and opened, a report will be issued describing what was done; all items that are checked out at that time by that analyst associated with that assignment will be listed on that report.
-If no items in an analyst's possession associated with an assignment are opened, or if the evidence is not checked out, it will be noted in the case record.
-Evidence submitted for persons suspected of driving under the influence of alcohol or other intoxicating substances, and qualifying sexual assault kits will not be returned to a submitting agency without examination if the criminal case is resolved and the evidence meets ISPFS policy and analytical methods for examination.
-The analysis for ALS (unless the subject is dead) will be run before the evidence is returned (per IDAPA 39.02.72), qualifying sexual assault kit mandated for analysis by Idaho code will also be run. - 17.4.1.13 Disposal of evidence: - Accident Victim (AV) kits submitted for Alcohol processing and statistical purposes (see 17.4.4.9.4). - 17.4.1.14 Retained evidence: Examples of evidence that may be retained by ISPFS. - Latent and Impression evidence digital images. - 7.4.2 Evidence is systematically and uniquely identified upon submission to a Forensic Services laboratory.
+7.4.2 Evidence is systematically and uniquely identified upon submission to a Forensic Services laboratory.
 This identification follows Forensic Services quality procedures and is used throughout the time the evidence is in a laboratory.
 This unique identification ensures that evidence cannot be confused physically or when referred to in Forensic Services records.
 The system accommodates sub-division of groups of items, creation of items, and the transfer of items of evidence within or from a laboratory.